chetmurthy/sandbox-public/camlp5/qast.md

 couple of points, we supply functions to handle custom demarshalling operations, but the vast majority of the code (and work) is handled automatically.
-This is *liberating*: it means that there is no cost to be precise in describing the data one needs as input, and no need to "encode" arguments into easy-to-parse form.
+This is *liberating*: it means that there is no cost to being precise in describing the data one needs as input, and no need to "encode" arguments into easy-to-parse form.
 A good comparison is with the "@with" syntax of the `ppx_import` PPX rewriter, where it's clear that they're shoe-horning types into expression syntax, for want